bjmorgan/py-sc-fermi/README.md

 ### Bugs reports and feature requests

-There are probably still some bugs.
-If you think you've found one, please report it on the [issue tracker](https://github.com/bjmorgan/py-sc-fermi/issues).
+If you think you've found a bug, please report it on the [issue tracker](https://github.com/bjmorgan/py-sc-fermi/issues).
 This is also the place to propose ideas for new features or ask questions about the design of `py-sc-fermi`.
 Poor documentation is considered a bug, but please be as specific as